 *To slow roast raw duck legs, first pat them dry.
 Prick skin all over with needle to help render out fat.
 Salt all over generously.
 Place skin side up in a 300°F oven in a casserole dish just small enough to fit them without overlapping.
 Cook for about 90 minutes or until the skin starts pulling away from the bones and getting crispy.
 Turn up the heat to 375°F for 15 minutes until duck starts to get light golden brown.
 Remove from oven and let cool for 15 minutes.

-1 Pick all the meat off the duck legs and reserve the skin.
+2 While the water is heating, pick all of the meat off the slow-cooked duck legs and reserve the skin.
 Tear the meat and skin into smallish pieces.

-2 Heat a large sauté pan over medium-high heat for 2 minutes.
+3 Heat a large sauté pan over medium-high heat for 2 minutes.
 Add the butter and duck fat and the duck meat and skin.
-Turn the heat down to medium.
+Lower the heat to medium.

-5 Drain the pasta when it is al dente, or use tongs to take it from the boiling water right into the sauté pan.
-Turn the heat back on to medium.
-Toss the pasta in the sauté pan, making sure it is all coated well.
+6 Drain the pasta when it is al dente, or use tongs to take it from the boiling water right into the sauté pan.
+Return the heat to medium.
+Toss the pasta in the sauté pan, making sure it is well coated.
 Add more duck fat if needed.
 Add some black pepper and 1 tablespoon of the lemon juice and toss again.
 Taste and add the second tablespoon of lemon juice if you want.

 Serve immediately with the lemon zest sprinkled on top.